Frequently Asked Questions

 School of HONK aspires to be a radically inclusive group—we believe anybody can participate in making music, dance, and spectacle.
 Please read our simple ground rules to make sure it’s safe and fun for everyone.
 If you have any further questions, poke around in the FAQ!

 Just show up!
 School of HONK is open to anyone who wants to come out and play, parade, and dance with us.
 We don’t care if you’ve played an instrument before.
 We don’t agree with the elementary school music teacher who told you you don’t have rhythm.
-If you play with us, you’re a member, and we invite you to join our announcements list anytime and to join our Facebook group and community list after you’ve come out to a session or few.
+If you play with us, you’re a member, and we invite you to join our announcements list anytime and to join our Discord server and Facebook group after you’ve come out to a session or few.

 No problem!
 We have instruments you can borrow, and people who can help you start playing your very first day.
-We offer a newcomer orientation starting at 2:30PM, before our regular session starts at 3PM, and we encourage you to come play with us!
+We offer a newcomer orientation starting at 2:30PM, before our regular session starts at 3PM—or 1:30PM/2PM with Daylight Savings Time—and we encourage you to come play with us!

 Yes, but maybe not on that instrument.
 We are a band of mobile, acoustic instruments.
 This means we do not welcome amplifiers of any kind and require instruments that can be played on parade.
-Electric instruments are a hard no. Stringed instruments are a maybe.
+Electric instruments are a hard no. Stringed instruments are ok, but we won't have mentors who can teach you in an instrument-specific way.
 We suggest you try one of our loaner brass instruments!
 Email schoolofhonk@gmail.com with further questions.

 Yes, but we don’t currently have mentors dedicated to all of these sections.
 Our music is arranged for traditional brass instruments including trumpet, trombone, clarinet, saxophone, flute, melodica, tuba, and percussion.
 Other mobile, acoustic instruments are welcome, but we may not have the mentors or sheet music to support your horn.
 Email schoolofhonk@gmail.com with any questions.

 We have horns available to be borrowed during our Sunday sessions.
-If you show up at 2:30PM, someone will be able to get you set up with one of our loaner horns.
+If you show up at a half hour before the session, one of our greeters will be able to get you set up with one of our loaner horns.
 Note that these horns cannot be borrowed outside of our Sunday sessions.

 Then our dance troupe might be the right section for you!
 With the same ethos as the larger band, the School of HONK dance troupe invites dancers and non-dancers alike to learn some simple choreography during our monthly dance parties, which usually takes place the first Sunday of every month.